Kathe Wenzel, Probate Register

 In-person filings will be accepted, however, the following alternative methods are also available:

 - Depositing filings in the secure mailbox located outside of the Judicial Center.
 This box is checked throughout the day.
 Please place your documents in an envelope and label it "Probate Court."

 Filing fees for faxed or emailed submissions, may be paid by credit card over the telephone by calling the Probate Court at:

 What is Probate Court?

 The Court also hears petitions for the involuntary hospitalization and treatment of persons with mental illness.
 The Probate Court follows the rules outlined in the Estates and Protected Individuals Code (EPIC) that took effect on April 1, 2000, and the Michigan Mental Health Code.
-In addition, the Court also handles miscellaneous issues that include unpublicized marriages, delayed registration of foreign birth, and Drain appeals.
+In addition, the Court also handles miscellaneous issues that include unpublicized marriages, delayed registration of foreign birth, and Drain Appeals.

-Accordingly, certified copies of letters of authority are now $13.00 each.
+Certified copies of letters of authority are now $13.00 each.